rreece/markdown-memo/01-basics.md

 -   __This is also bold.__
 -   ~~This is struck-out.~~

-These will work in LaTeX (\LaTeX) but not in html:
+These will work in LaTeX (\LaTeX) but may not in html:

 -   \textsf{This should be Sans.}
 -   \textsc{This Should BE SMALL caps.}